Episode 98: Never Alone

 Soundgarden, Mud Honey, and Green River all called the Central their home.

-And true to the spirit of Seattle, Pearl Jam was a band rebuilt from the ashes of Mother Mother Lovebone, and they're still going strong today.
+And true to the spirit of Seattle, Pearl Jam was a band rebuilt from the ashes of Mother Lovebone, and they're still going strong today.

-Filled with all of the devices that Seattle was known for, Eccentral was always busy, and that meant lots and lots of profit.
+Buying the tavern was a gamble for Gessner, but it quickly paid off.
+Filled with all of the vices that Seattle was known for, Eccentral was always busy, and that meant lots and lots of profit.

 And when there was enough cash in the bank, Peter decided to use it to build a dream home for his young bride, Lizzie.

-What he built was a massive 5,000 square foot mansion, complete with a turret, high ceilings in every room, a wide wraparound porch, and an indoor theater.
+What he built was a massive 5,000 square foot mansion, complete with a turret, high ceilings in every room, a wide wrap-around porch, and an indoor theater.

 When it was completed in 1902, Peter and Lizzie moved in and began to set up their new life inside those spacious rooms.
+But tragedy was right behind them, and it moved in a short while later.

-Now there are two versions of how this tragedy played out.
+Now, there are two versions of how this tragedy played out.

 There are some who think that when Peter discovered that Lizzie was cheating on him with another local businessman, that he kicked her out and converted the enormous house over to become yet another brothel and gambling den.

 It was a reaction fueled by grief and spite, and a reflection of his tortured soul.
+Others, though, think that Gessner's luck had just finally run out, and his empire was faltering.

 Opening his dream home up as a palace of vice was the only thing he could think of to save his business.
+Either way, though, The house became something very different than Peter had intended.

 And perhaps that's what led to the next chapter of his story.